When Someone Dies Abroad

 Who pays for repatriation?

-The family or the deceased person's estate pays for repatriation.
+The family, or the estate, pays for repatriation.
 Travel insurance may cover most or all of the costs.
 The FCDO does not pay for repatriation.
 If the person had no insurance and the family cannot afford it, a local burial or cremation is usually the most practical option.

 Can I arrange a funeral in the country where they died?

 Yes, and it is often significantly cheaper than repatriation.
 The local British consulate can help find funeral directors and advise on local customs and legal requirements.
-Many families choose a local cremation and then bring the ashes home, which is simpler and less expensive than repatriating a body.
+Many families choose a local cremation and then bring the ashes home, which is simpler and less expensive than full repatriation.

 What if they had no travel insurance?